chrisdma/joal/README.md

       - PORT:PORT
     command: ["--joal-conf=/data", "--spring.main.web-environment=true", "--server.port=PORT", "--joal.ui.path.prefix=SECRET_OBFUSCATION_PATH", "--joal.ui.secret-token=SECRET_TOKEN"]
 ```

-Replace the `X.X.X` in `anthonyraymond/joal:X.X.X` with the desired version of joal (all versions are available [here](https://hub.docker.com/r/anthonyraymond/joal/tags)).

 ## 3. Start seeding
 Just add some `.torrent` files to the `joal-conf/torrents` folder.
 There is no need to restart JOAL to add more torrents, add it to the folder and JOAL will be aware of after few seconds.